-Clergy must ask for authority from the property department to enable them to have Lodgers/tenants household to reside in the property with you.
+Clergy must ask for authority from the property department to enable them to have Lodgers/tenants

 A copy of the revised diocesan guidelines is contained in Appendix 2.
 Please note that, apart from clergy with Freehold ownership, permission is required before taking a lodger.
 However, in all cases the guidance within the Appendix must be followed.